a8suna/shapescape/README.md

 Final extraction of the data
 [View Notebook](https://www.kaggle.com/code/carlodemello/weights-extraction)

-If you got the folder project code, you can see all the versions of the codes.
+Please go to the folder project code, to see the versions of the code that were developed, and the final code.